superlinked/VectorHub/docs/use_cases/embeddings_on_browser.md

 ![Visual Summary of our Tutorial](../assets/use_cases/embeddings_on_browser/embeddings-browser-animation)

 ---
-## Our motivation
+## Vector Embeddings, just for specialists?

 Let's say you want to create an intuitive semantic search application.
-We know a little about what we need: vector embeddings, maybe retrieval augmented generation.
-But how do operationalize our understanding in a real-world application?
+We know a little about what we need: vector embeddings, maybe some retrieval augmented generation.
+But how do operationalize this rough, conceptual understanding of vector embeddings in a real-world application?
 Don't we need a substantial hardware setup or expensive cloud APIs?
-Even if we had the requisite backend resources, who's going to set this up?
+Even if we had the requisite backend resources, who's going to develop and configure them?
 Don't we also need highly specialized machine learning engineers or data scientists even to get started?

-Happily, we're here to tell you that the answer to all of these concerns is No.
+Happily, the answer to all of these concerns is No.

-You don't require high-end equipment or powerful GPUs.
-Thanks to pre-trained machine learning models, it's possible for any web technologist to create an intuitive semantic search application right within your browser, on a local machine, tailored to your data, without needing library installations or complex configurations for end-users.
+You don't require high-end equipment, powerful GPUs, or ML and data science experts.
+Thanks to pre-trained machine learning models, it's possible for any web technologist to create an intuitive semantic search application right within your browser, on a local machine, tailored to your data.
+You also don't need library installations or complex configurations for end-users.
 And you can start immediately.

-The following tutorial in creating a small-scale AI application demonstrates just how straightforward and efficient the process can be in a specific practical instance, but also more generally how you can operationalize vector embeddings for practical use cases.
+The following tutorial in creating a small-scale AI application demonstrates just how straightforward and efficient the process can be in a specific practical instance.
+But it's also more generally an illustration of how you can operationalize vector embeddings for practical use cases.

 Intrigued?
-Let's dive in!
+Ready to start building?

-# What we will be building
+## Let's build an intuitive semantic search app!

-Our component combines React, TensorFlow.js, and Material-UI to provide a user-friendly interface for generating and visualizing sentence embeddings.
-We will be taking a user input text.
-We will split it into sentences, generating vector embeddings for each using TensorFlow.js.
-To assess the quality of our embeddings, we will provide functionality to generate the similarity between two sentences in the form of a similarity matrix.
-Our similarity matrix provides an overview between all pairs and renders this as a colorful heatmap.
-Our component manages all the necessary state and UI logic to enable this interaction.
+Our component is an intuitive semantic search application you can build right within your web browser, and tailored to your data.
+It combines React, TensorFlow.js, and Material-UI, and provides a user-friendly interface for generating and visualizing sentence embeddings.

-Why should this matter to you?
-Imagine creating intuitive semantic search applications right within your web browser, tailored to your data!
-Our component makes this an immediate reality.
+We will take a user input text, split it into sentences, and generate vector embeddings for each sentence using TensorFlow.js.
+To assess the quality of our embeddings, we will generate a similarity matrix mapping the similarity between all our vector pairs as as a colorful heatmap.
+Our component enables this by managing all the necessary state and UI logic.

-# In a nutshell
+Let's take a closer look at the steps.

-This is what we will be building:
+## Specific steps

-1. We will import necessary dependencies such as React, Material-UI components, TensorFlow.js, and D3 for color interpolation.
+1. We import all necessary dependencies: React, Material-UI components, TensorFlow.js, and D3 (for color interpolation).
-2. The code defines a functional component named **`EmbeddingGenerator`,** a React functional component.
+2. Our code defines a functional component named **`EmbeddingGenerator`,** a React functional component.
 This component represents the user interface for generating sentence embeddings and visualizing their similarity matrix.
 3. We declare various state variables using the **`useState`** hook to manage user input, loading states, and results.
 4. The **`handleSimilarityMatrix`** function toggles the display of the similarity matrix and calculates it when necessary.
 5. The **`handleGenerateEmbedding`** function is responsible for starting the sentence embedding generation process.
 It splits the input sentences into individual sentences and triggers the **`embeddingGenerator`** function.